Emilien-B/receive-sms/README.md

 # 📖 Presentation
-`receive_sms` is a library which allows to receive SMS in python.
+`receive_sms` is a library which allows to receive SMS in python free and unlimited.

 # ⚙️ Use
 ```python3